 None of the big companies offer free WordPress hosting, but that doesn’t mean there aren’t free web hosting services out there.

 Of course, you could just head to WordPress.com.
 Its servers are powerful enough to handle any traffic you throw at it.
 But there are some trade-offs—for example, you can only install your own plugins and run Jetpack if you pay a monthly fee.
 The free version is limited to 3GB of space, and you cannot display your own ads.

 If that doesn’t cover your needs, other popular free WordPress hosting providers include 000webhost, HostAwesome, and Byet.
 The four providers all have very different features and capabilities, so make sure you do your research before choosing.

-If you’d like a managed WordPress hosting plan, check out SiteGround.
-With 99.98 percent uptime and a load time of 722ms, it’s one of the best performing hosts on this list.
+If you’d like a managed WordPress hosting plan that isn’t WP Engine for whatever reason, check out SiteGround.
+With 99.98 percent uptime and a load time of 722ms, it’s one of the best performing hosts out there.

-It’s cheapest managed hosting plan—called StartUp—costs $11.95 per month.
-It’s suitable for 10,000 monthly visits and offers 10GB of space.
+Its cheapest managed WordPress hosting plan—called StartUp—costs $11.95/month and is suitable for 10,000 monthly visits and offers 10GB of space.

 A2 Hosting is a company I can personally vouch for.
 I use it to host four websites and have never had any issues.

 When I first migrated to A2 Hosting from my previous provider, the company was quick to resolve technical issues that arose from the transfer, even though it later transpired that the problems were caused by the old host and were not of A2’s making.